 2013 – Gluten Free Living

-This hot, spicy soup is good for what ails you!
+Curried Apple and Acorn Squash Soup is a mildly hot and spicy soup that’s good for what ails ya!
 Don’t forget to share some with your family members!

 Here’s what I did.